Zidmann/Bitwarden-CustomScripts/README.md

 The backups will be encrypted and sent to a cloud environment in the case the Bitwarden hosting device collapsed without exposing the credentials.

 ## Prerequisites
+* The user which launch the scripts must be 'bitwarden'
 * The user managing Bitwarden must be 'bitwarden'
 * The Bitwarden host system must be Debian
 * The cloud environment must be Google Cloud Platform which supposes that you own an account or at least have access on bucket storage